 How to Get Rid of Bees

-It’s extremely important that I remind you of how beneficial bees are to the environment.
-In addition, some species are protected by law due to the decline across all bee populations from pesticides.
+It’s extremely important that we remind you of how beneficial bees are to the environment.
+There are direct correlations between the decline in bees and many plant species.
+In addition, some bee species are protected by law due to the decline across all bee populations from pesticides.

 Always check with your local and state codes, and hire a professional (preferably a beekeeper) if you think your bees might be on a protected list.

 If you want to know how to remove bees, then safety should always come first.
 The best time to perform the task is after dark while the bees are asleep.
-Heavy clothes, gloves, and goggles are all good ways to protect yourself from stings.
+Heavy clothes, gloves, goggles, and other protective clothing are all good ways to prevent stings.

 Bees in a Tree